UCLA-Communications-Systems-Lab/DAB-for-AWGN-channels/README.md

 Figure 2 plots the AC-AWGN channel capacity, log input cardinality, and input entropy as a function of 1/N (dB).

-Figure 3 plots the different between true SNR (known only after optimizing the input distribution, and 1/N (the SNR, assuming all the probability isd assignment to the maximum amplitude.
+Figure 3 plots the difference between true SNR (known only after optimizing the input distribution, and 1/N (the SNR, assuming all the probability isd assignment to the maximum amplitude.

 ![AC Plots Screenshot](/ACAWGN_Demo_SC.jpg)